davidfox87/crossplane-eks-argocd-mlops/README.md

-# Local deployment of Jenkins and ArgoCD on minikube K8s cluster
+# Local deployment of ArgoCD and Argo workflows on a local minikube K8s cluster

 This is a demonstration of a GitOps CI/CD pipeline using Jenkins and ArgoCD deployed in a Kubernetes cluster